jarednthomas/python-dayoftheweek/README.md

-# dotw
+# dotw.py

-Day of the Week Calculator
+[Python] Day of the Week Calculator

-Given a day, month, and year, this program will use an algorithm to figure out the day of the week in the Gregorian Calendar.
+Python function that returns the day of the week in the Gregorian Calendar given the Month, Day, and Year

-usage:
+examples:

+calc_dotw(1,1,1990)

+> monday

+calc_dotw(1,31,1990)

+> wednesday